-It begins with the smallest things in school where many kids are very competitive and judgmental to others who may not get as good grades at them, or be good in a certain subject.
+It begins with the smallest things in school where many kids are very competitive and judgemental to others who may not get as good grades at them, or be good in a certain subject.
 They think that being smarter all of a sudden makes them a better person.
 Is this wrong or is this a simple means to create a world where each one is to its own.

-Competitive takes place in all forms on this world, whether it be a single drop of seed to wild predator animals marking their territory and Humans are no different.
-Our evolution and the struggle to survive and thrive in a hostile environment which is already hostile awakens the competitiveness inside us but supporting that, in an evolutionary sense, competition is adaptive around us to the very nature of this world, as plants compete for light so humans compete for survival.
+Competitive takes place in all forms on this world, whether it be a single drop of seed to wild predator animals marking their territory and humans are no different.
+Our so called evolution and the struggle to survive and thrive in a hostile environment which is already hostile awakens the competitiveness inside us but supporting that, in an evolutionary sense, competition is adaptive around us to the very nature of this world, as plants compete for light so humans compete for survival.

 Yet somehow we always want the next best thing and the next.
-Apparently to me this world isn’t satisfied with what it does have.
-Non satisfaction is a ego drive of man itself with destructive consequences in its path, and this ego of not letting go, of wanting more that makes us set the next goal over human basic needs.
+Is it ungratefulness or unsatisfaction of the ego that drives a man with destructive consequences in its path, and this ego of not letting go, of wanting more that makes us set the next goal over human basic needs.

 However one may say if we didn’t have competition would we have the great and successful people that have come and gone by?
-Apparently not so, so in a sense its also a good motivation, our world may be a very lazy place and very late with technology we were to sit on our backsides and let it be, but there needs to be a control of what is necessary and what is a simple fame for a little while.
-Todays nations we have exhausted ourselves and our natural resources to something that is not worth while in the long term.
-Look at America, they are the biggest competitors of them all aiming to be number 1 at everything they do (and they are) with China tailing right behind them, or is it the other way around now.
+Apparently not so, so in a sense its also a good motivation, our world may be a very lazy place and very late with technology if we were to sit on our backsides and let it be, but there needs to be a control of what is necessary and what is a simple fame for a little while.
+Today’s nations have exhausted themselves and our natural resources to something that is not worth while in the long term.
+With Russia, china and the US in constant invisible word wars with one another.
 Nations against nations and countries against countries is what drives the fuel to war.
 It is simple tactics of which country is more richer, which nation is more superior, which race is more inferior and which religion is more dominating,

 It certainly seems as if beating others and being better than them has become a national obsession, whether getting into the best schools, winning in sports, making the most money or conquering the most lands, and mans ego and obsession is ultimately growing.

-In it, is ultimately the unbridled quest for the best material and wealth and to achieve number one which has turned to a mad scramble to the top with the people below getting trampled.
+In it is ultimately the unbridled quest for the best material and wealth and to achieve number one which has turned to a mad scramble to the top with the people below getting trampled.
 We have embraced competitiveness to the point of absurdity with no going back.
 Competition has its limits and this should be about complete and blissful immersion, however its purpose has been externalized and commodified to such extreme it alters a mans perception of how we view and live on a daily basis.